OpenPathInc/OpHps.AltPay/README.md

 ### ApplePay.AttachShippingContactSelectedEndpoint

-When a user changes their contact information this attached endpoint will be posted to.
+When a user changes their shipping address this attached endpoint will be posted to.

 OpHps.ApplePay.AttachShippingContactSelectedEndpoint(Endpoint)